captionpoint/CaptionPoint-Server/public/will.md

 ## HENRY:
 *All right.*
 ---
+## HENRY:
 Now what about *The Hairy Wives of Windsor*?
-I’m kidding, Crane, joke, *joke*.
 ---
+## HENRY:
+I’m kidding, Crane.
+Joke, *joke*.
+---
 ## ELIZABETH:
 I apologize for everything about him.
 ---
 ## CRANE:
 This is of utmost importance to me.
-He was a great man, Will, and a great friend to me and I feel it’s my duty to care for his legacy like it were my own, and I do not see any humor in editing.
 ---
+## CRANE:
+He was a great man, Will, and a great friend to me,
+---
+## CRANE:
+and I feel it’s my duty to care for his legacy like it were my own,
+---
+## CRANE:
+and I do not see any humor in editing.
+---
 ## JOHN:
-I don’t either, Crane, I’ve always said there’s nothing to laugh about in the theatre.
+I don’t either, Crane…
 ---
+## JOHN:
+I’ve always said there’s nothing to laugh about in the theatre.
+---
 ## HENRY:
 John, come in.
-Come, sit.
+Come sit.
 ---
 ## JOHN:
-Hello friends.
-Carry on.
+Hello friends…carry on.
 ---
 ## CRANE:
 Sir, welcome back.
 ---
 ## ELIZABETH:
 Darling John.
+---
+## ELIZABETH:
 Ali, how are you?
 ---
 ## ALICE: